 The new Free Application for Federal Student Aid (FAFSA) is now available.
 The sooner families file, the better!

-Filling out the FAFSA opens the door for students to get a piece of the roughly $120 billion available from federal grants, loans and work-study programs.
+Filling out the FAFSA opens the door for students to access federal grants, loans and work-study programs.
 The documents are also used to determine eligibility for state financial aid and money offered directly from the school.

-The U.S. Department of Education has taken steps to update the online version of the FAFSA app that was launched in 2018.
+The U.S. Department of Education continues to take steps to update the online version of the FAFSA app that was launched in 2018.
 Experts encourage parents to complete the FAFSA online for the fastest results.
 Online submissions are received immediately, while mailed-in forms can take several weeks to arrive and process.

 Having a 529 plan can affect a financial award package, but the impact may vary based on who actually owns the plan.